OpenNebula/docs/source/administration/storage/ceph_ds.rst

 OpenNebula Hosts
 ----------------

-There are no specific requirements for the host, besides being libvirt/kvm nodes, since xen is not (yet) supported for the Ceph drivers.
+There are no specific requirements for the host.

 Configuration
 =============